Mariel of Redwall: The Flitchaye

 After making their report to Lord Rawnblade, Clary, Thyme, and Rosie investigated the wreck of the Greenfang and traced its destruction to the Darkqueen, which has been left unguarded by Greypatch.
 Greypatch arrived at Redwall and parleyed with the Abbot in a bid to have the Abbey's gates opened, but was injured by a rock-hard turnip.
 Fed up with the unpleasantness of their experiences on land since leaving the ship, a crew member named Bigfang inveigles the rest of the crew to abandon Greypatch and return to the '’Darkqueen'’.
-However, the Darkqueen had been commandeered by the three hares, who loosed a volley of arrows at the searats upon their return.
+However, the Darkqueen had been commandeered by the three hares, who loosened a volley of arrows at the searats upon their return.
 After a long standoff, Kybo the searat convinces the crew to abandon the Darkqueen and return to Greypatch.

 Mariel and her companions followed the path and entered a dense forest.
 In this forest, they detected a strange, cloying smell that induced drowsiness.
 The party fell asleep, and awoke to find themselves trussed to a tree, surrounded by creatures shrouded in barkcloth and weeds.
 They had been captured by a tribe of weasels called the Flitchaye and their leader Snidjer.
 Mariel broke them free of their bonds and beat furiously on the oak until help arrived in the form of a massive barn owl, Stonehead McGurney.
 The aptly named owl used his head as a battering ram, flinging the hapless weasels over the treetops.
 After introducing Mariel and company to his savage wife Thunderbeak and their four ravenous chicks, Stonehead offered to take them to the next location, the "swampdark", mentioned in the poem the next morning.

 Down south in Salamandastron, Lord Rawnblade was missing.
 The Waveblade, under Captain Orgeye, was grounded near Salamandastron and the badger lord came out of his mountain to do battle.
 Full of the Bloodwrath, Rawnblade slayed the entire corsair crew singlehandedly and set the ship on a course for Terramort.